Ggs91/secretlab_static_page_replica/README.md

 * It slows down, speeds up  or even pauses (if the user change tab for exemple).

-* Supported on all modern desktop and mobil browsers.
+* Supported on all modern desktop and mobile browsers.

 It sounds too good to be true, but this is what requestAnimationFrame() is able to do.